olauzon/tempatra/README.md

 Then go to [http://localhost:4567/](http://localhost:4567/) with your browser.

-While you develop, continuously compile your Sass stylesheets with Compass (in another terminal):
+You can continuously compile your Sass stylesheets with Compass (in another terminal):

     $ compass --watch